chapel-lang/chapel-vscode/README.md

   - Inlays: view values, types, and named call arguments inline with code
   - Generic Instantiations: inspect generic code with helpful annotations
   - Dead Code: highlight dead code that will never execute

+> **_:warning: CAUTION:_**
+> These features use a work-in-progress resolver for Chapel called Dyno to further
+> inspect your code.
+To enable these features, use Dyno by setting
+> `chapel.chpl-language-server.resolver` to `true`.
+Enabling the Dyno resolver
+> for most Chapel projects will likely result in a crash.

 ## Setup